AlexHoffman9/magnet_switcher_control/README.md

 Obsolete matlab code for interfacing with Arduino

 ## obsolete_MagnetSwitcher
-Arduino code for the Magnet Switcher designed by Daniel Luncasu.
+Obsolete Arduino code for the Magnet Switcher designed by Daniel Luncasu.
 This code is no longer useable with the current system.